predixdesignsystem/pds-search-api/README.md

 ## Copyright

-Copyright &copy; 2018 GE Global Research.
+Copyright &copy; 2018 GE Digital.
 All rights reserved.

-The copyright to the computer software herein is the property of GE Global Research.
-The software may be used and/or copied only with the written permission of GE Global Research or in accordance with the terms and conditions stipulated in the agreement/contract under which the software has been supplied.
+The copyright to the computer software herein is the property of GE Digital.
+The software may be used and/or copied only with the written permission of GE Digital or in accordance with the terms and conditions stipulated in the agreement/contract under which the software has been supplied.